void

 chop.jpg

-Csap is mentioned in a confused telegram from brigade staff indicating that the company were to move east towards the front already from Sátoraljaújhely.
+Csap is mentioned in a confused telegram from brigade staff indicating that the company was to move eastwards towards the front already from Sátoraljaújhely.

 Background